What is Breathing Space?

 As the name implies, Breathing Space (or the Debt Respite Scheme), is a government scheme that was introduced in 2021.
 It allows people struggling with mounting charges and interest to apply for a grace period of up to 60 days to either get back on their feet or put together a long-term debt plan.

 There are two different types of Debt Respite or Breathing Space Schemes available:

 Standard Breathing Space: Available to anyone that hasn’t entered into Breathing Space within the last 12 months.
 It offers legal protection from creditor action, including most enforcement action, additional interest, charges, and general contact for up to 60 days.

 Mental Health Crisis Breathing Space: This type of breathing space is only available to someone currently receiving treatment for a mental health crisis.
 It offers stronger protections and can last as long as the person is receiving treatment, plus an additional 30 days (regardless of crisis treatment length) but can only be applied for with evidence from a qualified Mental Health Professional.

 Do I need Breathing Space?

 The Debt Respite Scheme is a good way to get short-term financial relief.
 If recent circumstances or unforeseen events have suddenly made it difficult for you to keep up with your debt repayments or you feel overwhelmed by mounting debts, it can help you deal with a difficult financial situation.

 How it works.

-We try to make your life as easy as possible, so we do as much of the work for you as we can.
-Here’s what happens when you get in touch:
+We’re here to make dealing with your debt problems as easy as possible.
+That means we do as much of the work on your behalf as we can.
+Here’s what happens if you contact us:

-Tell us about your finances and the debts you’re having problems with.
+Let our experts know about your finances and the debts you’re struggling with.